Make it Happen Monday: Visualization and Affirmations

 I, personally, have tossed affirmations into my daily routine as often as I can remind myself to do them for the past ten years or more.
 I know the importance of them and how much power they possess, but still haven’t quite made them a daily ritual that I follow without even thinking about it.
-But through the help and support of my Wife, they have once again became something that our whole Family is focusing on.

 Visualization is something that I totally believe in and feel is the secret formula in achieving greatness….but I have never been able to teach myself to do this properly.
 I close my eyes and begin to picture that which I’m trying to visualize, and then I either get distracted or can’t picture what I want to see.

 So here I am with today’s Make it Happen post and providing information for myself….but I hope it benefits you as well.
 Here are a few affirmation and visualization tips to help you achieve all you want in cycling and in life.

 Affirmation: Positive statements that describe a desired outcome or situation.
 They are repeated several times, in order to impress the subconscious mind and trigger it into action.